Buying Clubs Can Save You Money!

-My Mom belonged to a buying club when I was a kid.
-It was a little different than the buying clubs I belong to now.
-Back then, the products came in large bags, boxes, and buckets that had to be broken down on arrival, unless members wanted a large quantity.
+My family saved money with a buying club when I was a kid.
+The products came in large bags, boxes, and buckets that had to be broken down on arrival unless members wanted a large quantity.
 Buying clubs have come a long way since then.
 Now you have options for many different sizes and even individual items.
 This is great in today’s market when inflation and supply chain issues are making food prices and availability unreliable.
 Maybe it’s time to check into some buying clubs in your area or start your own.